 - Usability tests

 The most successful companies listen to and act on feedback in order to understand customers better and deliver improved customer experiences.
-Through feedback, businesses get to hear customers’ stories and experiences through their own words and from their own perspective.
+Through feedback, companies get to hear customers’ stories and experiences through their own words and from their own perspective.

 The challenge is to move beyond simply collecting data.
-As part of their customer experience management strategy, a number of organizations deploy Voice of the Customer programs and customer feedback systems to ensure they are really hearing their customers and extracting meaningful insights from their feedback.
+As part of their customer experience management strategy, a number of organizations deploy Voice of the Customer programs and customer feedback systems to ensure they are really hearing their customers and extracting rich, meaningful insights from their feedback.

 Attend to Customer Needs and Solve Their Problems